rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    >>> uop.computeTransitivityDegree()
     1.0

 We keep 28 out the 67 standard outranking situations, which leads to an **oppositeness degree** of (1.0 - 28/67) = 58.21% (:numref:`aliceUnopposedOutrankings` Line 10).
-What is furthermore remarkable is that this unopposed outranking digraph *uop* is actually a *transitive* digraph modelling a *partial ranking* of the study programs (Line 14).
+Remarkable furthermore is that this unopposed outranking digraph *uop* is actually *transitive*, i.e. modelling a *partial ranking* of the study programs (Line 14).

 We may hence make use of the :code:`exportGraphViz` method of the :py:class:`transitiveDigraphs.TransitiveDigraph` class for drawing the corresponding topological sorting diagram.